-This is the meter I have the most experience with in my Colorado coaching office.
+This is the meter I have the most experience within my Colorado coaching office.
 It is popular for my Solution Starter Program for Prediabetes clients who are active and on-the-go!
 The backlit display makes it easy to test in a variety of places and times of day.
 We like the way the testing strips wick-up the blood into the meter, as less blood means easier testing.
 When I tell you that this is the most popular brand of meter, what I mean is that after my clients practice using a variety of brands, this is the meter they typically purchase at their pharmacy.

 OneTouch Ultra 2 by LifeScan

 It may be recommended to you by your healthcare team that you purchase the OneTouch Ultra 2.
-One reason this happens is because it has the lowest co-pay on most health insurance plans., If you have traditional Medicare Part B, this meter will be 100% covered for you.
+One reason this happens is that it has the lowest co-pay on most health insurance plans., If you have traditional Medicare Part B, this meter will be 100% covered for you.
 Even without insurance, this meter costs under $20, and there’s a reason for that.
 This meter is a bit dated, in my opinion.
 The user of this meter has to enter a code on the side of the test strip vial before testing, and that effort has been engineered-out of its competition.
 If it is easy for you to draw a healthy-sized bead of blood when testing, that would be a good thing for users of this meter.
 It does require a larger blood sample to work.
 I like that it can hold or record 500 tests in its memory, and you can buy additional software to more thoroughly track your readings.